bge-barcoding/gene_fetch/README.md

 - ITS2/internal transcribed spacer 2
 - tRNA-Leucine/trnL

-## Notes
-- Progress updates are logged every 10 samples by default
-- The tool avoids "unverified" sequences in GenBank entries by default
-- CDS extraction includes fallback mechanisms for atypical annotation formats
-- When more than 50 matching sequences are found for a sample, the tool fetches summary information for all matches (using NCBI esummary API), orders them by length, and processes the top 10 longest sequences.
-- In 'single-taxid' mode, default length thresholds are reduced (protein: 50aa, nucleotide: 100bp)
-- In 'single-taxid' mode, output files are named by their accession numbers.

 ## Benchmarking
 | Sample Description | Run Mode | Target | Input File | Data Type | Memory | CPUs | Run Time |